thecowboy/apollo/docs/packet_reference.rst

  * ``msg``
    Error message.

+ * ``severity``
+   Severity of the error -- PacketError.WARN to emit only a console message and PacketError.ERROR to close the client connection.

 ``PacketLogin "login"``
 ========================
 Log into the server, or inform the client a user has logged in.